adamlui/js-utils/docs/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+<br><br>

+## 🛡️ Security Policy

+If you find a vulnerability, please open a [draft security advisory](https://github.com/adamlui/js-utils/security/advisories/new).

+Pull requests are also welcome, but for safety reasons, send an email to adam@kudoai.com and wait for a response before making it public.